AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ## Changing the Language {#changing-the-language}

-Follow these steps to change your Dynamic Chat language.
+Follow these steps to change your [!DNL Dynamic Chat] language.

 >[!IMPORTANT]
 >
->Changing your language at the profile level will change the language for _all_ Experience Cloud applications, not just Dynamic Chat.
+>Changing your language at the profile level will change the language for _all_ Experience Cloud applications, not just [!DNL Dynamic Chat].

-1. In your Experience Cloud account, click the settings icon and choose **Preferences**.
+1. In your Experience Cloud account, click the settings icon and choose **[!UICONTROL Preferences]**.

    ![](assets/dynamic-chat-overview-1.png)